The Incredulity of Saint Thomas (Caravaggio): Analysis

 The facial expression of Christ can only be compared in simplicity and beauty to Leonardo's Mona Lisa.
 Also on the compositional level we observe the intersection of two main axes, the horizontal one consisting of the arm of Thomas and the hands of Jesus and the vertical one running from the head of the two apostles (or better between both heads) and continuing exactly at the neck of the apostle Thomas.
 This arrangement is rounded off by an arch formed by the two backs of Thomas and Christ: An admirable interlocking of human forms "thrown" into the foreground, with great emotional impact.
 The gesture of Thomas and the hand of Christ that accompanies him explode in an extraordinary "zoomata", enhanced by the light coming from the left (the light of Revelation) that illuminates the doubt, the astonishment (in the fronts of the apostles) and the reality of the living flesh of the Saviour.

 Painters came to Rome, especially from the Netherlands, to study Caravaggio's work.
-Rembrandt, who never visited Italy, became acquainted with Caravaggio's painting style through the Utrecht Caravaggists.
+Rembrandt, who never visited Italy, became acquainted with Caravaggio's painting style through the Utrecht Caravaggisti.
 He can also be regarded as a representative of Caravaggism, albeit a rather late one.
 His turn to a radical realism, which he adhered to until the end of his life, is hardly conceivable without the example of Caravaggio and his successors.
 This also applies to Rembrandt's use of light.
 Caravaggio's paintings also left a deep impression on Peter Paul Rubens.
-Among the painters influenced by Caravaggio, apart from the Utrecht Caravaggists, are Orazio Gentileschi, Artemisia Gentileschi, Bartolomeo Manfredi, Georges de la Tour, Rembrandt van Rijn, Jusepe de Ribera and Johann Ulrich Loth.
-Caravaggio's influences are also evident in paintings by Jan Vermeer, Diego Velázquez and Francisco de Zurbarán.
+Among the painters influenced by Caravaggio, apart from the Utrecht Caravaggists, are Orazio Gentileschi, Artemisia Gentileschi, Bartolomeo Manfredi, Georges de la Tour, Jusepe de Ribera and Johann Ulrich Loth.
+Caravaggio's influences are also evident in paintings by Johannes Vermeer, Diego Velázquez and Francisco de Zurbarán.